 - If your baby isn’t moving normally, then contact your medical care provider.

 - Nothing inside!
-That includes internal examinations.
+That includes internal examinations unless there’s a good reason to do one.
 There’s a correlation between time on first internal exam and onset of infection; the earlier the initial internal exam, the higher the risk of infection.
 Risk of infections goes up with number of internal examinations.

 - Baths in your own tub at home are fine.
 Once you’re in active labour then baths are also fine in your private birth room.
 Use showers instead when in public spaces (e.g. hotel, hospital assessment washroom).